merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 This file will link each gene from each genome with every selection you've made and named through the interface or through the program `anvi-import-collection`, and will also give you access to the amino acid sequence and function of each gene.

-## Final words

-We are realizing that there is a lot to explore in this front, and excited to work with the community.
-Please let us know if you have any suggestions using our [discussion group]({% post_url anvio/2015-10-14-anvio-discussion-group %}), the comments section below.
-You can also keep an eye on our [public code repository](http://github.com/meren/anvio) for new releases.